fionacyu/qmpbsa_benchmark/README.md

 ```
 - Directories `1`, `4`, and `6` refer to the different solute dielectric constants

-- `complex_results.csv` contains the solvation energies of the complex, `ligand_results.csv` contains the solvation energies of the ligand, `protein_results.csv` contains the solvation energies of the protein
+- `complex_results.csv` contains the solvation energies of the complex, `ligand_results.csv` contains the solvation energies of the ligand, `protein_results.csv` contains the solvation energies of the protein.

+- All energy files listed in the output .csv files are in kJ/mol